 - First, make the crust base: in a large bowl whisk together the flour, brown sugar, baking powder and salt.

 - Cut in the cold butter with a pastry cutter or your fingers.
-Add the lightly-beaten egg.
+Stir in the lightly-beaten egg.
+The mixture will be dry and crumbly.
+It’s ok if small pea-sized lumps of butter remain.

 - Press half the dough into the prepared baking pan and refrigerate.